pubkey/rxdb/docs-src/leader-election.md

 ## Handle Duplicate Leaders

-On rare occassions, it can happen that [more then one leader](https://github.com/pubkey/broadcast-channel/blob/master/.github/README.md#handle-duplicate-leaders) is elected.
+On rare occasions, it can happen that [more then one leader](https://github.com/pubkey/broadcast-channel/blob/master/.github/README.md#handle-duplicate-leaders) is elected.
 This can happen when the CPU is on 100% or for any other reason the JavaScript process is fully blocked for a long time.
 For most cases this is not really problem because on duplicate leaders, both browser tabs replicate with the same backend anyways.
 To handle the duplicate leader event, you can access the leader elector and set a handler: